Chart Color Schemes

 Educational outcomes in Nuriootpa fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.6%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are most prevalent at 10.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 39.2% of residents aged 15+ holding such qualifications – advanced diplomas at 9.7% and certificates at 29.5%.
+The area's university qualification rate is 13.6%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 10.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 39.2% of residents aged 15 and above holding them - advanced diplomas at 9.7% and certificates at 29.5%.
 A total of 24.3% of the population is actively engaged in formal education, including 9.5% in primary, 7.6% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education